agoutsmedt/ejhet_quanti_method/paper/gdoc.md

-rationality, in addition to the clusters already mentioned, were grouped into themes related to the railway industry (semantic cluster 8), progressive taxation (cluster 17), tariffs and commercial policy in the United States (cluster 8 again or part of cluster 2), and agricultural issues (cluster 13).
+rationality, in addition to the clusters already mentioned, were grouped into themes related to the railway industry (semantic cluster 8), progressive taxation (cluster 17), tariffs and commercial policy in the United States (cluster 8 again and part of cluster 2), or agriculture (cluster 13).
+In line with institutionalism, most of these economists examined these themes through the laws and rules governing economic activity, focusing on how institutions structure the behaviour and interests of collective actors rather than on abstract individual assumptions.
+In these clusters, "rationality" is rarely mentioned explicitly, even if we find discussions on the behavior of "business men" (cluster 12), "workmen" (cluster 8) or "owners of land" and "farmers" (cluster 13).
 These clusters gradually decline in importance, and most of them disappear in the postwar period.
 Indeed, the period from 1930 to 1959 displays substantial transformations in the structure of debates concerning rationality.

 The most obvious transformations are those described by
 @giocoliModeling2003 as "the escape from psychology" and, more